Reusable GitHub Actions workflows

 Helps to process Dependabot pull requests by:

-• Generating changelog entries for the updated dependencies.
+• Generating changelog entries for the updated dependencies and committing them to the PR branch.

 This workflow is designed to be triggered by the workflow_run event, as soon as the analyze-dependabot-reusable.yaml workflow completes.